lkorczewski/wiki-parser-regexp-dev/README.md

     one
     paragraph.

 Headers are restricted to single lines.
-In case of paragrphs, single line break doesn't influence the rendering.
+In case of paragraphs, single line break doesn't influence the rendering.

 ### Lists